CompileArtisan/website/README.md

 ## My Personal Website
-This website was made using Astro and plain CSS.
+This minimal website of mine was made using Astro and plain CSS.